harold174/serverless-java-movies/README.md

 1. Upload your code to s3 storage.
 2. Provision the required resources with cloud formation.
 3. Create the lambda function.
-4. Create and parametrize the API Gateway according to the mapping routes that could be found in the serverless.yml file.
+4. Create and parametrize the API Gateway according to the mapping routes that could be found in the `serverless.yml` file.

 ## Local Testing

 You can test your project in your local environment using SAM Local.
 To achieve that you will need to install a sam plugin to your serverless npm package installed former.
-This plugin is going to give us the capability to transform our serverless.yml into template.yml.
+This plugin is going to give us the capability to transform our `serverless.yml` into `template.yml`.
 The last one is going to be understandable by SAM Local.

 ```
 sls plugin install --name serverless-sam
 ```
-Now, you should be able to

-Builds the fatJar.
+Now, you should be able to Builds the fatJar.
 ```
 gradle build shadowJar -x test
 ```
-Export and invoke your functions
+Export your serverless.yml to template.yml and finally invoke your functions locally
 ```
 sls sam export -o template.yml
 sam local invoke FunctionName <<< "{}" # JSON Event